fahrican/c-programming/README.md

 # c-programming
-How I started tp programm in C
+How I started programming in C